 You are life lived on the road and drums in the night.
 You are a geography of risk.
-You are a rich man’s house cheek by jowl with a tent city.
+You are a rich man’s house hard by a tent city.

 Haiti, you trudge to the end of a long day.
 I expect you to wake tired in the morning.
 Instead, you are bright smiles.